X878787X/X878787X-Reository/README.md

-All files are not relaterd, here just to upload some random things
+All files are not related, just to upload some random things

-Free to copy and use(Idk you would want this)
+Free to copy and use(Idk why you would want this)

-But if you did pls add my name, thx \\('v')/
+But if you did, pls add my name, thx \('v')/

-coded in pycharm and some "slight" help from grok or gpt
+coded in PyCharm and some "slight" help from Grok or GPT (actually, I guess 30-60% is AI)

-should be all python, with focus on pygame
+should be all Python, with focus on pygame